Hiranyaloka/mt-plugin-RegexList/README.markdown

 RegexList is a simple but powerful tag modifier.
 With it you can match substrings within your text (with a regex match), then process those substrings further with a second regex replacement, and finally _save those modified substrings into a Movable Type array for template consumption_.

-Powerful comes at a price.The RegexList modifier has four arguments!
-The first two arguments are **EXACTLY** the same in form as the built-in modifier [regex_replace](http://www.movabletype.org/documentation/appendices/modifiers/regex-replace.html):
+Power comes at a price.The RegexList modifier has up to four arguments!
+The first two arguments are **EXACTLY** the same in form as the built-in modifier [regex_replace](http://www.movabletype.org/documentation/appendices/modifiers/regex-replace.html) .

 ## REGEXLIST ARGUMENTS ##
 1. The first regex targets the matched substrings (exactly like argument one of `regex_replace`).
 2. The second argument is the replacement regex expression (exactly like argument two of `regex_replace`).
 3. The third regex matches the substrings only, no capturing parenthesis necessary.
-It only provides the substrings.
+It only "feeds" the substrings to the regex_replace function.
 4. The fourth argument is optional, being a digit from 1 to 9.
-I'll explain this later.
+I'll [explain this later](#arg4).

 The plugin processes the arguments in order of 3 -> 1 -> 2, but I decided to build on the order of the existing `regex_replace` modifier, for familiarity sake, and also because I plan to make `regex_replace` function the default when the third argument is left off.